Stressed Out: Composition

 "Stressed Out" is a mid-tempo alternative hip hop, alternative rock and rap rock song that runs for a duration of three minutes and twenty-two seconds.
 The musical composition has a throwback to rock music and psychedelic pop while maintaining clear pop sensibilities.
 According to the sheet music published at Musicnotes.com by Alfred Music, it is written in the time signature of common time, with a moderate tempo of 85 beats per minute.
 "Stressed Out" is composed in the key of A minor, while Tyler Joseph's vocal range spans one octave and four notes, from a low of E3 to a high of A4.
 The song has a basic sequence of F–Dm–Am in the verses, pre-chorus and outro, changes to Am–G–C–E at the refrain and follows Am–G–C5–E during the bridge as its chord progression.

-Opening with its drumbeat, the linear musical arrangement is structured around the phrase, "My name is Blurryface and I care what you think."
+Opening with its drumbeat, the linear musical arrangement is structured around the phrase "my name's Blurryface and I care what you think."
 The track is built from wobbly synths, a Caribbean style keyboard line and rapped vocals by Tyler Joseph.
 The song is punctuated by brief bursts of string section and synths as well as eerie, theremin-like sounds that underscore his vocals.
 During its verses, Joseph recites deceptively simple lyrics atop the track's earworm beat.
 Joseph's rapping has him delivering confessional lines in a conversational tone.
 Following its refrain, the eerie melody precedes the second verse.
 The musical composition has downbeat atmosphere, with lyrical content focusing on personal themes.

+Lyrics

+Lyrically, "Stressed Out" follows a one-line rhyme scheme pattern and tells a story about the harsh end of adolescence, touching on Tyler Joseph's aging anxiety and his experience with making music.
+Tyler Joseph was in his mid-20s at the time of the single's release, performing a nostalgic "ode to the innocence of childhood" with lyrics speaking on the adolescent insecurity, transition from adolescence to adulthood, and millennial angst.
+He is speaking as a member of millennial generation "drowning in college loan debt" and sharing their anxieties while feigning apathy and yearning peer acceptance all over social media.